subidit/rover-resume/README.md

 ## Contact

-For inquiries or support, use the discussion tab.
+For inquiries or support, use the [Discussions](https://github.com/subidit/rover-resume/discussions) tab.

 Feel free to contribute to the project or provide feedback by opening an issue or submitting a pull request.